ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

   * - Community Data Models for Earth Prediction Systems (CDEPS)
     - https://github.com/NOAA-EMC/CDEPS

 ..
-TODO:: need GoCart details
+TODO:: GoCart information in progress

 In the table, the left column contains a description of each repository, and the right column shows the component repositories which are pointing to (or will point to) the authoritative repositories.
 The ufs-weather-model currently uses git submodule to manage the sub-components.